Removal of Jalkumbhi and Bed Clearance of Patna escape channel between Khagoul lock to Digha lock

 Key insights about Water Resources Department tender market

-Water Resources Department has approximately 945 active tenders available for bidding.
+Water Resources Department has approximately 1958 active tenders available for bidding.
 These opportunities are published across various e-procurement platforms including the Central Public Procurement Portal (CPPP) and Government e-Marketplace (GeM).
 New tenders are added regularly, so it's recommended to check the platforms frequently or set up alerts for the latest opportunities.

-Water Resources Department offers diverse procurement opportunities including Department of Water Resources, WRD - CE AND AS, WATER RESOURCE DEPARTMENT, and many others.
+Water Resources Department offers diverse procurement opportunities including Department of Water Resources, WATER RESOURCE DEPARTMENT, WRD - CE AND AS, and many others.
 These cover various categories such as information technology, facility management, specialized equipment supply, construction projects, and professional services.
 The procurement activities span across different departments and regions.

 Water Resources Department primarily conducts procurement through the Central Public Procurement Portal (CPPP) and the Government e-Marketplace (GeM).
 Some tenders may also be published on state-specific e-procurement portals and the Water Resources Department official website.
 It's important to regularly monitor these platforms and register on them to access tender documents and participate in the bidding process.